0xDBFB7/ceramic/documents/ceramic.md

 g[^3]

-Some examples are alginate with calcium iodate , , PVA, either powder or school glue (too viscous).
+Some examples are alginate with calcium iodate , , PVA (either powder or school glue).